imlinhanchao/vsc-markdown-image/README.md

 1. Copy image files or paste screenshots, Shortcut key `Ctrl + Shift + V`, or right-click menu `Paste Image`.
 2. Automatically generate Markdown code insertion.
-3. Configurable to support `Imgur`, `Qiniu`, `SM.MS`, `Coding` and other CDN service.
+3. Configurable to support `Imgur`, `Qiniu`, `SM.MS`, `Coding`, `Cloudinary` and other CDN service.
 The default is local, you need to open the folder where the Markdown file is located.
 4. You can also customize the code to upload pictures.
 5. Support Windows, MacOS, Linux.